 Similar in principle to acupuncture but with absolutely no needles involved and no additional equipment required, acupressure is a fascinating health tool that you can start using today.
 That’s right, self-acupressure is not hard to do, and it simply involves applying pressure to your own pressure points.

-There are many pressure points on the body and when I say “the body,” I mean all over the entire body, from your head to your toes and so many places in between!
+There are many pressure points on the body, and when I say “the body,” I mean all over the entire body, from your head to your toes and so many places in between!
 There are pressure points on the body to relieve pain, pressure points for nausea, pressure points to induce labor … the list goes on and on.

-What Are Pressure Points?
 What Is Acupressure?

 Roots in Traditional Chinese Medicine

-Like reflexology, acupressure is based on the vital energy theory which says that stress impedes the flow of the “vital energy” that exists in each human body.
-Reflexology mainly focuses on the feet and hands while acupressure is practiced all over the body.
+Like reflexology, it is based on the vital energy theory, which says that stress impedes the flow of the “vital energy” that exists in each human body.
+Reflexology mainly focuses on the feet and hands, while acupressure is practiced all over the body.

 This pressure points massage is also referred to as a shiatsu massage.
-Shiatsu originates in Japan, and the goal of shiatsu is to remove blockages in the body by realigning meridian points, which in turn is supposed to help balance energy in the body helping it feel better in both a physical and mental sense.
+Shiatsu originates in Japan, and the goal of shiatsu is to remove blockages in the body by realigning meridian points, which in turn is supposed to help balance energy in the body, helping it feel better in both a physical and mental sense.